 A New Trick For an Old Problem.

 Hemorrhoids.
-The bane of modern life in the western world.
+The bane of modern life in the Western world.
 Arguments abound as to the inciting etiologies of symptomatic hemorrhoidal disease.
-However, a clear cut cause has not yet been found for these nasty little anal cushions.
-Not all pregnant woman experience acute hemorrhoidal episodes; in fact, most pregnancies proceed without difficulty.
-Nor do all inactive people who eat a low fiber western-type diet, who are overweight and who spend far too much bathroom time playing Words with Friends experience hemorrhoidal flare-ups.
+However, a clear-cut cause has not yet been found for these nasty little anal cushions.
+Not all pregnant women experience acute hemorrhoidal episodes; in fact, most pregnancies proceed without difficulty.
+Nor do all inactive people who eat a low-fiber western-type diet, who are overweight, and who spend far too much bathroom time playing Words with Friends experience hemorrhoidal flare-ups.
 In fact, the prevalence of a hemorrhoidal crisis in the entire adult population of the United States is quite low.
 But when the symptoms strike, look out below.